-We take the protection of your data very seriously and adhere strictly to the regulations of the data protection acts (including the EU General Data Protection Regulation and the Swiss Data Protection Act).
+We take the protection of your data very seriously and adhere strictly to the regulations of the applicable data protection acts (including the EU General Data Protection Regulation and the Swiss Data Protection Act).

 The party responsible in terms of data protection acts is Personal MedSystems GmbH, Wilhelm-Leuschner-Str.
 41, 60329 Frankfurt am Main, Germany (hereinafter referred to as “PMS”), represented by Mr. Felix Brand (Managing Director) und Dr. Markus Riemenschneider (Managing Director).

 Independent data protection officer: Mr. Dr. Sebastian Kraska, Institut für IT-Recht GmbH (IITR), Marienplatz 2, 80331 Munich, Germany; phone: +49 (0)89 18917360; e-mail: email@example.com.

 2. Right to Information

 You shall have the right to information at all times about the type and scope of data stored by us concerning yourself, their origin, recipients and purpose of the storage. e-mail: firstname.lastname@example.org

 3. Revocation of Consent

 You may withdraw any consent you may have granted to the storage of your personal data and use thereof at any time for future effect.
 Your objection to the continued use of the data may lead to you no longer being able to receive the services purchased (e.g. app usage, user account, newsletter).
 Please note that if you are our client or user of our services, we shall be entitled to process your data for the purpose of executing the contract and for accounting purposes to the extent necessary, despite the revocation of your consent.
 Furthermore, we are obliged to comply with statutory record retention periods.

 4. Anonymisation and Deletion of Data